Anth 1 - Biological Anthropology » Spring 2020 » Exam 1

 The presence of only one recessive allele:

-A. can be masked in the phenotype.
+A. can always be determined from the phenotype.

-C. can always be determined from the phenotype.
+B. can be masked in the phenotype.

 D. can never be expressed in the phenotype.